ethanh6/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*

 - What worked: Under the hood, the prices have been pre-fetched for better (faster) user experience.
 In a real stock-buying product, the data needs to be fetch in real time.
+Also the text to speech works really well; it is very nature and easy to comprehend.

 - What didn't work: The speech2text module outcome is inconsistent when a user speaks in different voice or volumn, so we decided to design it as if it is detecting the user, but the options are hard-coded.